BaptisteMoalic/UCL/README.md

 Some projects I've done during my time at UCL (still ongoing, updates to come):

+My Master's thesis will soon be uploaded.
+It is still being reviewed.
+Topic: "Super-resolution and modality synthesis for tumour-impaired brain MRI scans from the Africa brain archive".

 - COMP0169 Machine Learning for Visual Computing: coding a neural network from scratch, using linear and non-linear classifiers, building with Pytorch autoencoders and VAE using in particular convolutional layers

 - COMP0026 Image Processing: implementing segmentation algorithms (K-means, tresholding), a coding a method for warping two images (rigid transform with a triangulation, and meshless), and implementing Poisson image editing (from "Poisson Image Editing", Pérez et al., SIGGRAPH 2003) for image interpolation (seamless cloning, mixing gradients, and texture flattening).